nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 8) Deselect All Plugins and Press Next
 --------------------------------------
-Deselect any unwanted plugins, then press "Next."
+Deselect all plugins in this step.
+Then, press "Next."

 .. figure:: img/memory_dump_0014.jpg
    :alt: Deselect plugins